 Please note that the answers provided below are only for information purpose and has no intent to provide legal advice.
-Each taxpayer’s situation before the Internal Revenue Service (the “IRS”) must be considered individually, and ideally with the assistance of a certified public accountant (the “CPA”).
+Each taxpayer’s situation before the Internal Revenue Service (IRS) must be considered individually, and ideally with the assistance of a certified public accountant (CPA) for Federal income tax.

 Click here to request a Federal Tax Filing for your company!